Project 1 - Beecroft Road and Carlingford Road intersection upgrade

 Progress so far, and next steps

-We will be back onsite to complete the final stage of work for another 40 night shifts and 50 day shifts between Monday 8 January and Friday 27 April, weather permitting, excluding public holidays.
+We will be back onsite to complete the final stage of work between Saturday 28 April and Saturday 30 June 2018, weather permitting, excluding public holidays.
 Our night work hours will be between 7pm and 7am from Sunday to Friday.
 Our day work hours will be between 7am and 7pm from Monday to Friday and between 8am and 1pm on Saturdays.

 Key features of Project 1 include:

 - Widening Beecroft Road on the eastern side of the intersection

 - Providing an additional right turn lane from Beecroft Road southbound into Carlingford Road